 Product liability is the area of law that deals with defective and dangerous products injuring consumers.
-Manufacturing companies must maintain high standards of care in the design, production and manufacturing of their products.
-When they breach these duties, intentionally or negligently, consumers can pay the price.
+Manufacturing companies must maintain high standards of care in the design, production, and manufacturing of their products.
+When they breach these duties, intentionally or negligently, consumers can pay the price and begin a Northern Virginia product liability case.

-If you have an injury from a defective product in Fairfax or if you believe a loved one died due to an item’s defect, do not wait to contact Koonz McKenney Johnson & DePaolis LLP for a free initial legal consultation.
+If you have an injury from a defective product in Northern Virginia or if you believe a loved one died due to an item’s defect, do not wait to contact Koonz McKenney Johnson & DePaolis LLP for a free initial legal consultation.
 Our Virginia product liability attorneys can help you understand the elements of your case and fight for financial compensation, if applicable.
-Speak to a lawyer at no obligation today at (703) 218-4410.
+Speak to a lawyer at no-obligation today!

 Why Choose Us?